Hybrid Beamforming Design for Wideband mmWave Full-Duplex Systems: Introduction

-Interference cancellation can be realized by using antenna separation, isolation, polarization \cite{1,2,3,4}, directional antennas \cite{5,6,7} or antennas placement to create null space at the receive arrays \cite{8,9}.
-The application of each technique depends solely on the hardware constraints and the application itself.
-For example, the application of interference passive cancellation using isolation and separation is limited for mobile devices due to their small dimensions.
-Fortunately, interference suppression can be achieved in relaying systems because the transmit and receive arrays are not necessarily collocated.
-In addition, \cite{3} showed that directional arrays with a range of 4--6m of antenna isolation can achieve a hefty amount of SI reduction as high as 80 dB.
-This extent of isolation can be applicable in relaying systems; however, mobile devices cannot support such isolation due to their relatively small dimensions.
+Interference cancellation can be realized using antenna separation, isolation, polarization \cite{1,2,3,4}, directional antennas \cite{5,6,7} or antenna placement to create null space at the receive array \cite{8,9}.
+Applicability of each technique depends on the hardware and other constraints.
+For example, passive SI cancellation using isolation and separation is limited for mobile devices due to their small size.
+Fortunately, interference suppression can be achieved in relaying systems because the transmit and receive arrays are not necessarily collocated. \cite{3} showed that directional arrays with a range of 4--6m of antenna isolation can achieve SI reduction as high as 80 dB.
+This extent of isolation can be applied in relaying systems; however, mobile devices cannot support such isolation due to their small size.